CanonicalLtd/maas-docs/en/nodes-power-types.md

     `dear.ant`).
 This would normally be edited to reflect the hostname of the underlying machine.

-See [MAAS CLI][cli-update-node-hostname-and-power-parameters] for an example of how to edit a power type with the CLI.
+See [MAAS CLI][cli-edit-node-hostname-and-power-parameters] for an example of how to edit power parameters with the CLI.

 See [Add nodes][add-nodes-kvm-guest-nodes] for help in setting up MAAS and KVM to work together.